Ala Ebtekar: Education

 Following studying traditional painting in Iran with Mohammad Farahani, Ebtekar went on to pursue a formal education in fine arts.
-In 2002, he received his B.F.A. degree from the San Francisco Art Institute, followed by an M.F.A from Stanford University in 2006.
+In 2002, he received his B.F.A. degree from the San Francisco Art Institute, followed by an M.F.A degree from Stanford University in 2006.
 He served as a Visiting Lecturer in the Department of Art Practice at the University of California at Berkeley from 2007 to 2008, and has served as visiting faculty in the Department of Art and Art History at Stanford University since 2009.